 But it shouldn’t stop there, forever chemicals are already polluting the future, all PFAS should be banned in all non-essential uses in order to prevent further contamination and protect people and wildlife’s health.”

-In November 2020, Fidra launched a new campaign urging the UK government to ban all PFAS in all non-essential uses including from food packaging.
+CHEM Trust is calling on the UK government to ban PFAS in all non-essential uses including food packaging.
+You can take action here.

 - CHEM Trust is also calling for new EU laws on the chemicals used in all food contact materials.
 Find out more on our Food Contact Material web page.